Bidr (Beeswax / Comcast FreeWheel) logo

 Overview

-Cookie-syncing and identity resolution domain (operated by Nexxen, formerly Tremor International) that frequently appears in tag audits without the website operator having deployed it directly.
-Arrives via programmatic ad supply chains, header bidding wrappers, and third-party pixels, synchronising user identifiers across multiple advertising platforms.
+Cookie-syncing and identity resolution domain operated by Beeswax, a DSP acquired by Comcast in December 2020 and integrated into FreeWheel's advertising stack.
+Historically operated by Beeswax as an independent programmatic bidder, bidr.io frequently appears in tag audits without the website operator having deployed it directly.
+Arrives via programmatic ad supply chains (commonly chained from Ozone and other publisher SSPs), header bidding wrappers, and third-party pixels, synchronising user identifiers across multiple advertising platforms.
 One of the most commonly flagged third-party tracking domains in European cookie audits, and a strong indicator that the organisation's ad supply chain requires closer governance scrutiny.

 Detection capabilities